 - Sigmoid Colon

-795 USD that is seven hundred ninety-five USD, that includes the price of one VM1 study guide, but does not include the costs of eating, accommodation, parking fee during the course, nor the costs of the treatment described as prerequisite of participation for participants other than CranioSacral Therapists.
+225.000 HUF that is two hundred twenty-five thousand HUF, that includes the price of one VM1 study guide, but does not include the costs of eating, accommodation, parking fee during the course, nor the costs of the treatment described as prerequisite of participation for participants other than CranioSacral Therapists.

 PAYMENT METHOD AND CONDITIONS

-195 USD that is one hundred ninety-five USD Registration Fee is to be paid in cash at registration, or after preliminary confirmation via bank transfer in USD.
-The amount of the remainder is 600 USD, that is six hundred USD.
+50.000 HUF that is fifty thousand HUF Registration Fee is to be paid in cash at registration, or after preliminary confirmation via bank transfer in HUF.
+In case of bank transfer please indicate your name and the course code in the Description/Comment Section.
+The amount of the remainder is 175.000 HUF, that is one hundred twenty-five thousand HUF.
 The remainder is to be paid either in cash or via bank transfer after previous confirmation.

 CONDITIONS OF CANCELLATION